The method of screen printing (silk screening) is an effective method of printing graphic designs on a t-shirt.

 When using thicker inks, it’s better to use simple designs with only one or two ink colours.
 This method is ideal for a company brand or logo.
 Once printed, the thick ink has a pleasant, soft touch and can look bold and eye-catching for a long time after it has been printed.

-Mixing the chemicals and the ink to the correct Pantone colour is the most complicated part of screen printing; however, once it’s time to print, it should be a straightforward procedure.
+Mixing the chemicals and ink to the correct Pantone colour is the most complicated part of screen printing; however, it should be a straightforward procedure once it’s time to print.

-The most common reason for using screen printing is its cost-effectiveness durability, and for the vivid colours, it produces, even on darker fabrics.
+The most common reason for using screen printing is its cost-effectiveness, durability, and the vivid colours it produces, even on darker fabrics.

 It’s also popular due to the ease with which it can be reproduced on several occasions.
-This is thanks to the stencil, which once created, can be reused again and again.
+This is thanks to the stencil, which can be reused again and again once created.

-With T-shirts printed on with vinyl, the vinyl starts to crack after a few washes.
-Screen-printed shirts are a lot more durable although the colours fade after a few washes the image will last the lifetime of the garment.
+With T-shirts printed on vinyl, the vinyl starts to crack after a few washes.
+Screen-printed shirts are a lot more durable; although the colours fade after a few washes, the image will last the garment's lifetime.

-Creating a gradient involves a making a transition from one colour into another passing through a mass of shades in between.
+Creating a gradient involves transitioning from one colour into another, passing through a mass of shades in between.
 The gradual shift should look smooth.